Council communism: Decline

 After 1922, the council communist organizations declined and disintegrated.
 The German organizations were down to 20,000 supporters in 1923 and just a few hundred by 1933.
 The Essen KAPD declined most quickly.
 In 1923, a faction left to form the League of Council Communists, most of whose members then joined the AAUD–E. In 1925, the Essen KAPD's main leaders including Schröder left to rejoin the SPD as they thought the revival of the council movement of the revolutionary period unlikely.
 In 1927, Gorter died and by 1929 the group could not afford to publish its newspaper.
 The Berlin KAPD, having lost its leadership and theorists to the Essen KAPD, spent the next years issuing repeated and widely ignored calls for insurrection.
 In 1927, it lost its AAUD affiliate which declared itself a party in its own right.
 The AAUD–E quickly became an assortment of individual groups and tendencies rather than a coherent organization.
 It lost its leading theorist Rühle in 1925, when he concluded that the political situation was too reactionary for revolutionary politics.
 In 1927, it merged with a group excluded from the KPD and a union organization to form the Spartacist League of Left Communist Organizations, which in turn merged with the Berlin AAUD in 1931 to create the Communist Workers' Union of Germany, but this organization had a membership of just 343.

 By the early 1930s, council communism as a large-scale movement had come to an end.
 According to John Gerber, council communism was a product of the post-war turmoil and, as a result of the end of the council movement, the council communists' politics became abstract.
 He also attributes council communism's decline as a mass movement to failures by its proponents.
 They did not develop a politics that could survive under a stabilized capitalism.
 Council communists did not gain an understanding of the composition of the council movement, the reasons for its decline, and the influence of Leninism and democracy on workers.
 All this was exacerbated, according to Gerber, by council communists' dogmatism and a lack of leadership at the lower levels.

 Continuation in small groups

+After the Nazis took power in Germany in 1933, organized council communism disappeared, although a few groups continued in the resistance to the regime.